 The most common usage of URLs is in relation to web pages (HTTP), but they may also be used for file transfers (FTP), email, database access (JDBC), and many more applications.

-A URI is a string of characters used to specify the location of a physical or logical resource.
-URI attaches to syntactic standards to guarantee uniformity.
+A URI (Uniform Resource Identifier) is a string of characters used to identify a resource, either by location (URL) or by name (URN).
+It follows specific syntactic standards to ensure consistency and uniformity.

-• The URI is a format for identifying a resource using either the URL or URN (Uniform Resource Name).
+- URI is a format for identifying a resource using either a URL or URN (Uniform Resource Name).

 URL Structure